contao/docs/docs/manual/core-extensions/faq/frontend-modules.en.md

 `example.com/question/can-I-use-my-own-php-scripts.html`

 The keyword of the FAQ reader is **question** and tells the module to search and output a specific question.
-If the searched question does not exist, the FAQ reader returns an error message and the HTTP status code "404 Not found".
+If the searched question does not exist, the FAQ reader returns an error message and the HTTP status code "404 Not Found".
 The status code is important for search engine optimization.

 {{% notice info %}}